 First off, it’s important to understand how your credit score is calculated, and what your credit score means on a scale of “bad” to “good.”
 This info will help you contextualize your own number.
 Once you have it, take a look at the chart below to gauge how well you’re doing.

 Once you know what you’re looking at, you can then compare your own score to the score of your peers to see if you’re on track, behind, or ahead of the curve.
 I looked into the average scores of different age brackets to see where I, myself, fell on the spectrum.
 Take a look at where the average 30-year-old sits on the credit-score spectrum.

 As you can see, the average credit score of a 30-year-old falls between 640 and 660 — It’s actually a little higher than I thought.
 If you are aligned with the average score of a 30-year old, than you’re right there along with nearly 24% of Americans.
 An article on The Simple Dollar explains various credit scores as a series of averages across the U.S., saying, “As we can see, a combined 24% of Americans had poor FICO scores below 600, while 22.9% were holding the middle ground between 600 and 699.
 Happily, more than 53% of Americans had good or excellent scores of 700 or above.”

-Knowing that facts gives you the tools to take the information you have and more forward with a concrete #plan.
+Knowing that facts gives you the tools to take the information you have and more forward with a concrete #plan for increasing your credit score after college.
 Does your score need a little TLC, and what can you do about it if so?